thejsway/thejsway/manuscript/chapter15.md

 <div id="content"></div>
 ```

-Write a program that shows on the page a list of terms and definitions defined in a JavaScript array.
+Write a program that shows on the page a list of terms and definitions contained in a JavaScript array.

 ```js
 const words = [{